isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-11-08-post-two-new-national-ai-programmes-launched.md

 permalink: /media-hub/press-releases/new-ai-programmes-2021
 layout: post
 ---
 ## Two New National AI Programmes Launched; Additional $180 Million Investment For AI Research

 **08 Nov 2021**

-### NEW NATIONAL AI PROGRAMMES IN GOVERNMENT AND FINANCE
+### New National AI Programmes in Government and Finance

 Two new National Artificial Intelligence (AI) Programmes in Government and Finance were launched at the Singapore FinTech Festival (SFF) x Singapore Week of Innovation and Technology (SWITCH) 2021.
 The new Programmes are part of the Singapore Government’s National AI Strategy, which comprise ambitious projects in key sectors aimed at catalysing AI adoption.